sidecartridge/atarist-sidecart-gemdrive/README.md

 ./build.sh
 ```

-4. The `dist` folder now houses the binary files: `GEMDRIVE.BIN`, which needs to be incorporated into the Sidecart RP2040 ROM Emulator firmware, and `GEMDRIVE.IMG`, a raw binary file tailored for direct emulation by SidecarT (intended for testing).
+4. The `dist` folder now houses the binary files: `GEMDRIVE.BIN`, which needs to be incorporated into the SidecarTridge Multi-device RP2040 firmware, and `GEMDRIVE.IMG`, a raw binary file tailored for direct emulation (intended for testing).

 ## Developing GEMDRIVE